Falmouth, Massachusetts: Geography

 Falmouth lies on the southwestern tip of Cape Cod.
 It is bordered by Bourne and Sandwich to the north, Mashpee to the east, Vineyard Sound to the south, and Buzzards Bay to the west.
 At its closest point, Falmouth is approximately 560 yd from Nonamesset Island, the easternmost island of the town of Gosnold and the Elizabeth Islands.
 It is approximately 3+1/3 mi north-northwest of Martha's Vineyard, the closest land to the island.
 Falmouth is approximately 14 mi south of the Bourne Bridge, 22 mi west of Barnstable, and 77 mi south-southeast of Boston.

 Falmouth's topography is similar to the rest of Cape Cod's, with many small ponds, creeks, and inlets surrounded by the pines and oaks of the Cape and often rocky beachfront.
 Falmouth's southern shore is notable for a series of ponds and rivers spaced very closely together, all of which travel some distance into the town.
 These include, from west to east, Falmouth Inner Harbor, Little Pond, Great Pond (which leads to the Dexter and Coonamesset rivers), Green Pond, Bourne's Pond, Eel Pond (which leads to the Childs River), and Waquoit Bay, which lies along the Mashpee town line.
 The Buzzards Bay side of the town is primarily bays divided by necks, peninsulas connected to land by isthmi.
 The largest inlet is Megansett Cove along the Bourne town line.
 The Buzzards Bay shore of Falmouth is punctuated by a number of hamlets, including, from north to south, Megansett, New Silver Beach, Old Silver, Chappaquoit, Sippewisset, Quissett, and Woods Hole.

+The highest point in Falmouth is Telegraph Hill, also called Falmouth Hill, at an elevation of 157 feet.